-Asia's fourth-largest economy imported $370.5 million worth of wine in the January-August period, up 96.5 percent from a year earlier, according to the data by the Korea Customs Service and industry sources.
+Asia's fourth-largest economy imported $506.2 million worth of wine in the January-November period of last year, up 76 percent from a year earlier, according to the data by the Korea Customs Service and industry sources.

-Industry sources said wine imports soared in the first eight months as people preferred drinking by themselves at home instead of going to bars amid the coronavirus pandemic.
+Industry sources said wine imports soared as people preferred drinking by themselves at home instead of going to bars amid the coronavirus pandemic.

-France was the largest exporter of wine to South Korea at $116.2 million, followed by the United States at $61.04 million, Chile at some $57 million and Spain at $28.65 million.
+France was the largest exporter of wine to South Korea with $162.6 million, followed by the United States with $81.6 million, Chile with $68.6 million and Spain with $37.9 million.

 The data also showed South Korea's whisky imports hitting a five year high of $154.3 million in the 11-month period, up 37.4 percent from a year earlier and marking the first on-year rise in three years, amid the liquor's popularity among young drinkers.

 In contrast, beer imports shrank 1.7 percent on-year to $204.5 million during the period, marking the third consecutive year of decline.